Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Assay Type Competitive ELISA

 - Sample Types Serum, Plasma, Saliva, Urine, Fecal Extracts, Digested DNA, Tissue Culture Media

-- Multi Species
+- Species Mammals

-- Samples/Kit - 38 or 230 in Duplicate
+- Samples/Plate 38 in Duplicate

 An 8-hydroxy-2’-deoxyguanosine (8-OHdG) stock solution is provided to generate a standard curve for the assay and all samples should be read off the standard curve.
 Standards or diluted samples are pipetted into a clear microtiter plate coated with an antibody to capture rabbit antibodies.
 An 8-hydroxyguanosine conjugate is added to the standards and samples in the wells.
 The binding reaction is initiated by the addition of a peroxidase-labeled mouse monoclonal antibody to 8-hydroxy-2’-deoxyguanosine to each well.
 After a 2 hour incubation the plate is washed and substrate added.
 The substrate reacts with the peroxidase labeled antibody that has reacted with the bound conjugate.
 After a short incubation, the reaction is stopped and the intensity of the generated color is detected in a microtiter plate reader capable of measuring 450nm wavelength.
 The concentration of the 8-hydroxy-2’-deoxyguanosine in the sample is calculated, after making suitable correction for the dilution of the sample, using software available with most plate readers.